huanhsu/Caffe_Tool/README.md

 3. DrawAccuracyCurve

-Draw accuracy curves in a log file
+Draw accuracy curves in a log file.